-Grooming When a person tries to form a bond or a friendship with a child, to gain their trust and create opportunities to start, maintain and hide their sexual abuse of the victim.
+Grooming When a person tries to form a bond or a friendship with a child, and sometimes relationship building with the child's family or organisation to gain their trust and create opportunities to start, maintain and hide their sexual abuse of a child.
+Grooming may occur in person or online.

-Physical Abuse The child has suffered or is at significant risk of suffering serious physical trauma or inflicted injury due to the actions of their caregiver.
+Physical Harm The child has suffered or is at significant risk of suffering physical trauma or inflicted injury due to the actions of their caregiver.
 An injury is considered 'inflicted' if it was alleged to be caused wilfully or as a result of punishment.